If your WordPress website is slow, the first step is to determine the root cause.

 Another front-end cause of slow site performance is image size.
 The file size of your product/blog images directly impacts the speed at which your site loads.
 The good news is that you don’t need to sacrifice the quality of your images to get your site to load faster – you just need to optimize them.
 Fortunately, there are a lot of plugins that can help you automate this process, so you don’t have to do the work manually.
 For example, there’s Compress JPG & PNG Images or a tool like WP Smushit that can help optimize images within WordPress.
 We also recommend SEO Image Optimizer.
 This plugin compresses your images, optimizes Alt tags and image titles, which is good for SEO, and allows to create a text or image watermarks.

 It might be necessary for you to increase the memory limit as explained here: Increasing the WordPress Memory Limit.

 Some plugins are better coded than others, which means they don’t have a noticeable impact on your loading times, even if they add complex features.
 The trick lies in identifying those that do slow your site down, and either deleting or replacing them.
 The best way to find out which plugin(s) are behind your problems is to disable them one by one and run a new speed test after each.

 Every WordPress website uses databases to store data and pull it when necessary.
 Your post revisions, drafts, user information, etc. – it’s all stored in your database.
 The larger your database gets, the longer it can take for WordPress to process your user requests, which translates to longer loading times.
 That’s where plugins such as Advanced Database Cleaner come in.
 It keeps track of all the information that can be pruned from your database, and enables you to do the job with a single click.

-Bear in mind that you’ll want to back up your database before each ‘clean’, just to be safe.
+Bear in mind that you’ll need to back up your database before each 'clean', just to be safe.